Catalan independence vote begins in chaos

 Barcelona, Spain (CNN)Catalonia's disputed independence vote quickly descended into chaos on Sunday as Spanish national police entered polling stations, seizing ballot boxes and voting papers.

+Riot police were deployed across the region as Spanish authorities attempted to prevent the vote from taking place.

+The deputy mayor of the regional capital, Barcelona, said members of the national police force, the Guardia Civil, fired rubber bullets as people attempted to vote.

-In the town of Girona, where the regional President Carles Puigdemont was due to vote, police smashed their way into a polling station by breaking a glass window.
+In Girona, where the regional President Carles Puigdemont was due to vote, police smashed their way into a polling station by breaking a glass window.
+Puigdemont cast his ballot in a nearby village.

+Catalan authorities said Education Minister Clara Ponsati i Obiols was forcibly removed from her polling station.

+Regional government spokesperson Jordi Turull told a press conference in Barcelona two hours after polling began that despite the Spanish government's efforts, 73% of the polling stations, 4,661 in total, were open.

 Spain's national government is implacably opposed any breakaway moves by the northeastern region, and the country's top court declared the vote illegal.
 "Police are confiscating ballot boxes to respect the judicial mandate and the law regarding the illegal referendum," Spain's interior ministry said in a Twitter message.

-In Barcelona, lines of Guardia Civil attempted to prevent voters from entering polling stations, photographs showed.

 Catalonia's separatist government has remained adamant that the vote on independence will go ahead.
+Many of the schools where the polling stations have been organized have been occupied for the past two days to ensure they remained open on referendum day.

-The dispute between the regional government in Barcelona and the Spanish government has become increasingly bitter in recent weeks, with mass protests held in the regional capital, Barcelona, and other cities.
+The dispute between the regional government in Barcelona and the Spanish government has become increasingly bitter in recent weeks, with mass protests held across the region.

-In the runup to the vote, national authorities have seized ballot papers, voter lists and campaign material, as well as sending thousands of extra police, or Guardia Civil, to the region.
-High-ranking Catalan officials involved in organizing the referendum have also been arrested.
+In the runup to the vote, national authorities seized ballot papers, voter lists and campaign material, as well as sending thousands of extra national police to the region.
+High-ranking Catalan officials involved in organizing the referendum were arrested.

 In the past few days, authorities blocked the use of a voting location app and seized vote-counting software.